Pasko Rakic: Early life and education

 Rakic was born on May 15, 1933, in Ruma (formerly Kingdom of Yugoslavia).
 His father, Toma Rakić, was Croatian, originally from Pula (Istria, at that time part of Italy), but emigrated to Yugoslavia, where in the town of Novi Sad (Bačka) he studied to become an accountant and tax official.
 His mother, Juliana Todorić, of Serbian and Slovakian descent was born in Dubrovnik (Dalmatia) and moved to Ruma, where they met and got married in 1929.

 Due to the nature of his father's job as Director of Regional Tax Services, the family moved to different towns every few years.
 Finally, their daughter, Vera, and son, Pasko, completed Gimnasium (High School) in the town of Sremska Mitrovica.
 Vera eventually graduated in mathematics from Belgrade University, and Pasko obtained his medical degree (MD) from the University of Belgrade School of Medicine, where he embarked on a career as a neurosurgeon.

 His research career began in 1962, with a Fulbright Fellowship at Harvard University in Boston, MA, where he met professor Paul Yakovlev, who introduced him to the joy of studying human brain development, which inspired him to abandon neurosurgery.
 In 1966, he returned to Belgrade and obtained his graduate degree in Developmental Biology and Genetics in 1969.
 During work on his doctoral thesis, Rakic made his first significant discovery that was internationally recognized.

 He then accepted a faculty position at Harvard Medical School, where he worked and taught for eight years.

+Later career

-In 1978, he was recruited by George Palade to Yale University, where he founded and served as Chair of the Department of Neurobiology and the director of the Kavli Institute for Neuroscience until 2015, when he returned to work full-time on his research projects, funded by US Public Health Services and various private foundations.
-He was president of the Society for Neuroscience from 1995 to 1996.
+In 1978, Rakic was recruited by George Palade to join the faculty of Yale University, where he founded and served as Chair of the Department of Neurobiology and the director of the Kavli Institute for Neuroscience.
+He was also president of the Society for Neuroscience from 1995 to 1996.

+In 2015, he returned to work full-time on his research projects, funded by US Public Health Services and various private foundations.
+That same year, he delivered the inaugural address for the Irene Jakob Memorial Lecture series, which was established at the University of Pittsburgh in honor of the late Irene Jakab, a psychiatrist and humanist who had achieved prominence for her use of art therapy in the diagnosis and treatment of learning disabilities and mental illness.